-Example: The Macro Stepper icon is composed by appending a text icon and a step icon it o get it.
-The syntax quote icon is colored like DrRacket colors identifier syntax by default.
+Example: The Macro Stepper icon is composed by appending a text icon and a step icon to get to get to state the syntax quote icon is the color that DrRacket colors syntax quotes by default.
 The step icon is colored like DrRacket colors identifier syntax by default, and is shaped using metaphors used in debugger toolbars, TV remotes, and music players around the world.
 It is composed of to connote starting and to connote immediately stopping.
-It would not do to have just as the Macro Stepper icon: it would be too easily confused with the Debugger icon , especially for new users and people with certain forms of color-blindness, and thus fail to be distinguishable enough.
+It would not do to have just as the Macro Stepper icon: it would be too easily confused with the Debugger icon v, especially for new users and people with certain forms of color-blindness, and thus fail to be distinguishable enough.

-As another example, the Check Syntax icon $\checkmark$ connotes inspecting and passing.
+As another example, the Check Syntax icon \checkmark connotes inspecting and passing.
 Notice that the check mark is also the color of syntax.